 The opportunities created by AI algorithms are driving the need for better data and real-time access.
 Machine learning models can rapidly analyze large datasets to identify subtle patterns and anomalies that may go unnoticed by human experts alone.
 This capability is enabling more accurate diagnoses, earlier disease detection, and the development of personalized treatment plans precisely tailored to each patient's unique genetic profile and health markers.
-But even while 42% of physicians are enthusiastic about AI's future in the healthcare workplace, 66% are concerned about AI driving diagnosis and treatment decisions-pointing to the need for a measured approach.
+IDC predicts, in fact, that care providers will see a 60% increase in AI solution adoption by 2025-all driven by the need for improved diagnostic accuracy, speed, and workflow efficiency.
+By 2025